domire8/ros-pycharm-example/README.md

 Once the server is running in the background, you can use the [`connect.sh` script](https://github.com/aica-technology/docker-images/blob/master/scripts/connect.sh) to attach new terminal windows by specifying the container name and user.
-You can use `docker container ls` to lookup the names of running containers.
+You can use `docker container ls` to look up the names of running containers.
 In the case of this example:

 ```shell script